DillonKyle/kestrl/README.md

 The scripts will use a .kst file extension (short for Kestrl), but not even that is set in stone.

-Ive got a scanner and parser that are working so far, but this is still early stages.
+Ive got a scanner and parser that are working so far and the interpreter is very basic, but this is still early stages.

 The scope of this project is currently "Am I capable of making a basic language".
-As I go along learning more about the language, I will better define what this language should do and how its use would be beneficial (doubt it lol).
+As I go along learning more about the language, I will better define what niche this language would fit in.

+## Using Kestrl

+Currently, only basic math functions are used to show that the scanner, parser, and interpreter are functioning.

+### Run the working script

+'''
+// after cloning the repo
+cargo run -- working.kst
+'''

+### Start up the REPL

+'''
+cargo run
+'''

+Inside the REPL:
+'''

+> > > 8\*5;
+> > >
+> > > '''

 ## Test Scripts